Scandix pecten-veneris: As an edible plant

 Scandix pecten-veneris has a long history of use in Europe, both as a leaf vegetable and as a salad vegetable.
-Some of the earliest references to its consumption are to be found in Ancient Greek texts satirising the tragedian Euripides (c.480-c.406 B.C.), of Salamis Island, which portray the playwright's mother, Cleito, as a humble greengrocer, amongst whose wares was the vegetable scanthrix - the name of which found its way into Latin, in the modified form scandix, as a name for chervil (a related, edible umbellifer).
-The edible plant scanthrix is mentioned also by the Ancient Greek writers Opion, Theophrastus, and Erasistratus of Ceos, while the variant form of the name scanthrox is used by Pedanius Dioscorides for the same plant.
+Some of the earliest references to its consumption are to be found in Ancient Greek texts satirising the tragedian Euripides (c.480-c.406 B.C.), of Salamis Island, which portray the playwright's mother, Cleito, as a humble greengrocer, amongst whose wares was the vegetable scandix - the name of which was taken over direct into Latin as a name for chervil (a related, edible umbellifer).
+The edible plant scanthrix is mentioned also by the Ancient Greek writers Theophrastus, and Erasistratus of Ceos, while the variant form of the name scanthrox is used by Pedanius Dioscorides for the same plant.
 Among Latin authors, Pliny the Elder lists scandix among the edible plants of Egypt.
 Much later, the Vicentine physician Onorio Belli (a.k.a.
 Honorius Bellus, 1550–1604) notes that, in his day, it was eaten on the island of Crete.